liuzey/FaceRecognitionATK/README.md

 ![](Figure_1.png)

+### Comments
+- Images in **humanface** are all 250\*250.
+You can apply to new images (.jpg or .jpeg) at any time.
+But pay attention to different image size for pattern position.
+- If the program returns None and raises an error, this means alignment fails (attack succeeds).
+- For very big images (e.g. 1500\*1000), better crop to proper size first.

 ## Reference
 * Afifi M, Brown M S. [What else can fool deep learning?
 Addressing color constancy errors on deep neural network performance](https://openaccess.thecvf.com/content_ICCV_2019/papers/Afifi_What_Else_Can_Fool_Deep_Learning_Addressing_Color_Constancy_Errors_ICCV_2019_paper.pdf).
 ICCV.
 2019: 243-252.
 * Afifi M, Brown M S. [Deep White-Balance Editing](https://openaccess.thecvf.com/content_CVPR_2020/papers/Afifi_Deep_White-Balance_Editing_CVPR_2020_paper.pdf).
 CVPR.
 2020: 1397-1406.